Zeel0725/1D-Fin-Temperature-Distribution/README.md

 The results demonstrate how the heating rate (constant, length-dependent, or time-dependent) affects the temperature distribution along the fin.
 The visualizations generated using GNUplot help illustrate the temperature variation over time and space, providing insights into thermal behavior under each heating condition.

-## Files

-src/temperature_model.cpp: C++ code that implements the TDMA algorithm to compute the temperature distribution. src/plot.gnu: GNUplot script for visualizing the results. docs/report.pdf: Detailed report explaining the methodology and findings. docs/presentation.pptx: PowerPoint presentation summarizing the key aspects of the project.

 ## References
 - [GNUplot Documentation](http://www.gnuplot.info/documentation.html)